How to Use a Katana Safely and Properly

 Warnings to Use a Katana

-- Don't excite or endanger others with your artwork.
-Besides the simple fact that threatening may be a felony, others are skillful or even exceptional in one or more combative art.
+- Don’t excite or endanger others with your artwork.
+Besides the simple fact that threatening may be a felony, others are skillful or even exceptional in one or more combative arts.
 Provocation is possibly damaging to your health.
-Bottom line does not act tough or macho simply because you've got a sword.
+The bottom line is not to act tough or macho simply because you’ve got a sword.

-- Don't try to "grab" a sword that is falling.
-In case you've got the bad luck to sink your blade, then step back instantly - it may rebound into a random way.
+- Don’t try to “grab” a sword that is falling.
+In case you’ve got the bad luck to sink your blade and then step back instantly – it may rebound randomly.
 If you attempt to catch a falling sword, then you may need help choosing up your palms off the ground.

 - Check with a lawyer before buying real firearms.